 Vast Dzongs (beautiful medieval buildings that incorporate a monastery, village and fort in one) dot the countryside, along with Chortens (shrines) and Ihakhans (temples).
 A highlight of the tour will be a visit to the magnificent Taktsang Monastery (Tiger’s Nest) near Paro.

-Bhutan has been rated as one of the top ten global hot spots of the world due to its pristine forests that provide habitats for a diverse range of flora and fauna.
+Bhutan has been rated as one of the top ten global hotspots of the world due to its pristine forests that provide habitat for a diverse range of flora and fauna.
 It is estimated that over 600 bird species inhabit the unspoiled forests.
 The trees are clothed in beautiful epiphytic orchids, lichens, ferns and mosses.
 The forests also harbour some of the most exotic plant species of the eastern Himalayas, with over 50 species of Rhododendron, Magnolias and an amazing variety of medicinal plants.

 Home to snow leopards, blue sheep, red pandas, Asian elephants and tigers, Bhutan’s environment is strictly protected.
 The result will provide you with a rare encounter with a lost kingdom, a unique land and its wonderful people.

-It is a remarkable country that offers the opportunity to see not only the exquisite Himalayan scenery but also its rich and ancient traditions in both remote villages and in the capital.
-Few people have been privileged enough to experience Bhutan, and in this age of superpowers this small but fragile nation of traditional culture is a slice of the old world that may be denied to us in future.
+It is a remarkable country that offers the opportunity to see not only the exquisite Himalayan scenery but also rich and ancient traditions in both remote villages and in the capital.
+Few people have been privileged enough to experience Bhutan, and in this age of superpowers, this small but fragile nation of traditional culture is a slice of the old world that may be denied to us in future.

 Download Trip Dossier Here

 Extended Trip Details

 Bangkok to Paro to Thimphu